 To kickstart your path to becoming a firefighter, start by volunteering at your local fire department and training your body to pass the rigorous fitness exam.
 Every hiring organization may have its specific requirements, but typically getting a fire science degree is a move in the right direction.

 Commissioned officers typically enter the military with a bachelor’s degree or higher.
 They often assume management roles in highly specialized fields that require advanced training.

 If a career as a commissioned officer sounds exciting, you’ll need to attend officer candidate school after graduating from an accredited college or university.

 Most officer candidate institutions are nearly tuition-free.
 However, many individuals compete for admission.
 In exchange for training, students commit to serve in the military for an average of five years after graduation.

-The final step is to enroll in an officer candidate school to finally receive commission status.
+The final step is to enrol in an officer candidate school to finally receive commission status.
 These schools have 17 week-long rigorous programs that require a lot of mental and physical dedication.